lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 !!!
 Hints

-    - If you see your first job running into the timelimit, that probably means the timeout for writing out checkpoint files does not suffice and should be increased.
+    - If you see your first job running into the time limit, that probably means the timeout for writing out checkpoint files does not suffice and should be increased.
 Our tests have shown that it takes approximately 5 minutes to write out the memory content of a fully